pouria-shahmiri/tradingview_custom_indicator/README.md

    - Pan by clicking and dragging
    - Hover to see detailed price information

-## Custom Indicators

-### Simple Moving Average (SMA)
-Calculates the arithmetic mean of closing prices over a specified period.
-Useful for identifying price trends.

-### Exponential Moving Average (EMA)
-Similar to SMA but gives more weight to recent prices, making it more responsive to new information.

-### Relative Strength Index (RSI)
-A momentum oscillator measuring the speed and magnitude of price changes.
-Values range from 0-100, with readings above 70 indicating overbought conditions and below 30 indicating oversold conditions.

 ## Technologies

 - **React 19**: UI framework